Cyprus sells bonds as Greece struggles with euro zone future

-LONDON, April 28 (Reuters/IFR) - Bailed-out Cyprus sold one billion euros in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with its cultural cousin Greece, whose future in the euro zone is in doubt.
+LONDON (Reuters/IFR) - Bailed-out Cyprus sold one billion euros (0.71 billion pounds) in seven-year bonds on Tuesday, highlighting its economic recovery and the gulf with Greece, whose future in the euro zone is in doubt.

-Investors' demand totalled 1.9 billion euros in the sale made through a syndicate of banks, and the bonds sold at a yield of 4 percent, below initial expectations, a lead manager told IFR, a Thomson Reuters news and market analysis service.
+Investors' demand totalled 1.9 billion euros in the sale made through a syndicate of banks, and the yield was set at 4 percent, below initial expectations, a lead manager told IFR, a Thomson Reuters news and market analysis service.

 By contrast yields on debt issued by Greece, the country which effectively forced Cyprus to seek an international bailout in 2013, are only slightly below their highest levels since Athens restructured its debt in 2012.

-Greek 10-year bonds yielded 11.08 percent on Tuesday and its two-year bonds 20.61 percent - and that marked a 222 basis point drop on the day.
+Greek 10-year bonds yielded 11.62 percent GR10YT=TWEB on Tuesday and its two-year bonds GR2YT=TWEB 21.54 percent - and that marked a 129 basis point drop on the day.

 "We have bought more Cypriot debt in today's new issue," said Mark Dowding, portfolio manager at BlueBay Asset Management.
 "The performance of Cyprus's economy since they entered the (bailout) programme has been impressive."